jerome9189/github-pages-with-jekyll/_posts/2022-07-04-the-big-train-trip-day-18.md

 <img src="/github-pages-with-jekyll/docs/assets/images/day18_pizza.jpg" alt="Pizza" width="500"/>

 In the evening, we managed to snag a spot at Transmitter Park to view the fireworks.
 The crowd was massive, and we were lucky to get a spot.
-It was a really great show!
+I'm glad that the show was actually worth the wait.

 <img src="/github-pages-with-jekyll/docs/assets/images/day18_fireworks.jpg" alt="4th of July fireworks" width="500"/>